 To foster the right work environment that supports positive workplace mental health, keeping it top of mind is essential.
 The first step is often just having a conversation with your employees.
 Opening up the conversation immediately makes employees feel heard and supported.
 It also provides an opportunity for employees to provide feedback to managers and employers about how the company can further help them.

-A great way to start with managing this is by developing policies and programs centred around it.
+A great way to start with supporting mental health is by developing policies and programs centred around it.
 Whether it’s stress management programs, social support networks or other incentives, every little help.
 Often, the most important thing for employees is to see that management is committed to the cause and willing to learn how to help.
 Let’s see what else you can do as an employer to manage and improve workplace mental health.

 Educate your leaders